 The IRB may require that informed consent be witnessed; for example, for studies involving invasive interventions or investigational drugs or devices AND participant risks are substantial.

 - When a witness' signature is required, the informed consent form will contain spaces for the witness' signature and date.

-- The witness observes only the subject's or legally authorized representative's signature, not the consent process, unless the Sponsor or IRB requires the witness to observe the consent process.
+- The witness observes only the participant's or legally authorized representative's signature, not the consent process, unless the Sponsor or IRB requires the witness to observe the consent process.

-- The witness cannot be the person who obtained consent from the subject.
+- The witness cannot be the person who obtained consent from the participant.

 As with handwritten signatures, both the participant/LAR and the individual obtaining consent must provide an electronic signature.